 Top theatre lotteries – how to grab £10 to £25 tickets for Streetcar, A Little Life, Cabaret, Moulin Rouge, Matilda and more West End shows (often the best seats)

-Aladdin is just one of a host of West End shows which offer drastically reduced tickets in this way.
-From Hamilton to Matilda, free-to-enter theatre lotteries give you the chance to buy seats that can cost £100+ (depending on the show) for just £15-£25.
+What seat would £10 buy you at a big West End show nowadays?
+You might expect to be right up in the gods, at best.
+Yet a host of West End shows offer drastically reduced tickets via free-to-enter lotteries.
+From A Streetcar Named Desire to A Little Life and Hamilton to Matilda, theatre lotteries give you the chance to buy seats that can cost £100+ (depending on the show) for just £10 to £25.

 How theatre lotteries work

 We've a full show-by-show rundown below.
 But in a nutshell:

 - It's always free to enter.
 You fill in an online form to enter a draw for cut-price tickets.

 - The performance could be the day of the draw, or up to a fortnight ahead.
 It depends on the show.
 You'll need to be flexible though – this isn't for those who need to book tickets months in advance.

 - If you win, you'll be told by email.
 You've then normally a very limited time to decide to buy the tickets – though you're not obliged to.